 If you purchase cover for a canine club or society or an organiser of a Companion Dog Show, and your turnover exceeds £100,000 or if you purchase cover for dog training or dog handler training and your turnover increases by £2,500 or exceeds £100,000 then you will need to update your policy accordingly at your policy renewal by logging in to the Members area of the website.

 If you purchase Employers’ liability cover and your wage roll increases by £25,000 or exceeds £100,000 then you will need to update your policy accordingly at your policy renewal by logging in to the Members area of the website.

 Claiming couldn't be easier.
 Please visit our dedicated 'Claims' page for more information.

-If you are unable to meet any of the acceptance criteria during the application process, your details will be referred to Hiscox for review.
-We will then contact you to confirm your policy terms and conditions.
+If you are unable to meet any of the acceptance criteria during the application process, your details will be referred to Howden and may be passed to Hiscox for review.
+Howden will then contact you to confirm your policy terms and conditions.